openforis/sepal-doc/docs/source/cookbook/planet_mosaic.rst

 3 options are available: :guilabel:`NICFI basemaps`, :guilabel:`Custom basemaps`, :guilabel:`Daily imagery`

-Once you are finished, click on :btn:`<fas fa-check> done` to finish the process.
+Once you are finished, click on :btn:`<fa-solid fa-check> done` to finish the process.

 NICFI basemaps
 """"""""""""""